 Unless treated, the gambling will reach the point where it compromises, disrupts and then destroys the gambler’s personal life, family relationships, and school and vocational pursuits.

-Stages of compulsive gambling
+Stages of Gambling Disorder

 Gambling wins enhance self-image and ego.
 Losses are rationalized as temporary bad luck.
 The gambler feels intense excitement and identifies with being a winner.
 (1-3 years)